ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 - Lead Chromate - CrL
 - Strontium Chromate - CrR

-This codename scheme applies to both x86-64 and ARM systems that have had their firmware/BIOS replaced with Coreboot or similar.

 ### Development Hardware
 Development hardware are systems used in the development of other hardware such as system on modules, single-board computers and evaluation kits.
 This codename scheme makes use of the names of hydrocarbons in relation to how they are used to "build" other chemical compounds.